venkdev/meetup-registration-app/README.md

 * The quality and style of code written
 * The tests and their structure and coverage
 * The choice of technologies used to complete the task.
 You are free to use whatever you think is needed and helps you to get it done!
-* The documentation provided (mainly javadoc).
-Please consider also to document assumptions or decisions you made.
+* The documentation provided.
+Please consider also to document assumptions or decisions you made (e.g. technologies used).
+Clear and concise documentation is a must for a senior role.

 Typically we expect it to compile and run on a Mac/Windows environment with Java 8.
 If your set up is any different, do let us know!
 When you are done share the result via GitHub.